Best daily deals

 How does the Sony MDR-7506 sound?

 Our objective measurements lend credence to the Sony MDR-7506’s reputation as a good set of studio headphones for the last few decades.
-Its frequency response deviates a little from our target curve, with an under-emphasis between 150Hz and 400Hz (to a maximum of 7dB a hair above 200Hz), and exaggeration between 2500Hz and 5000Hz of around 5dB.
-Otherwise, the highs tend to max out around 5dB of our target curve, save for the steep roll off above 10kHz.
+Its frequency response deviates a little from our target curve, with an under-emphasis between 150Hz and 400Hz (to a maximum of 7dB a hair above 200Hz) and an exaggeration between 2500Hz and 5000Hz of around 5dB.
+Otherwise, the highs tend to max out around 5dB of our target curve, save for the steep roll-off above 10kHz.

 Highs, mids, lows